Spray

 In the

-.Although this is not required or typical, if the evaporated mass should contribute to a different gas phase species than what is modeled in the liquid phase, use
+particles.fuel_species = NC7H16 NC10H22.
+The number of fuel species listed must matchSPRAY_FUEL_NUM.Although this is not required or typical, if the evaporated mass should contribute to a different gas-phase species than what is modeled in the liquid phase, use

 The following table lists other inputs related to